wayne-kirk-schmidt/gpublish/README.md

 Installing the Project
 ======================

-All of these scriopts are command line based, designed to be used within a batch script or DevOPs tool.
+All of these scripts are command line based, designed to be used within a batch script or DevOPs tool.
 The complete list of the python modules are listed in a Pipfile for install.

 You will need to use Python 3.6 or higher and the modules listed in the dependency section.